Veterinary Dentistry & Dental Surgery

 - Reduced appetite or refusal to eat

 - Bleeding from the mouth

 - Abnormal chewing, drooling, or dropping food from the mouth

 - Pain or swelling in or around the mouth

 A thorough pre-anesthetic physical assessment will be completed for your pet before the dental exam.

 We will take urine and blood tests to make sure that it is safe for your pet to undergo anesthesia as part of their dental assessment.
 Extra diagnostics, such as chest radiographs or an ECG may also be conducted.

-Once your pet is under anesthesia, we will conduct a complete oral examination (tooth by tooth) and charting.
+Once your pet is under anesthesia, we will conduct a complete veterinary dentistry examination (tooth by tooth) and charting.